MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/audio-effects-detection-description.md

 ms.author: inhenkel
 ---

-Audio effects detection detects insights on acoustic events and classifies them into categories such as laughter, crowd reactions, alarms and/or sirens.
+Audio effects detection detects acoustic events and classifies them into categories such as laughter, crowd reactions, alarms and/or sirens.